gabimaia/PDI/README.md

-# Repository used for Image Processing course at UFRN.
+# Repository for deployment of image processing tests